MorrisJobke/morrisjobke.github.io/_posts/2013-06-20-GSoC-First-report.markdown

 ### AppFramework improvements - refactoring to upstream

-I'm a bit behind the initial shedule but also a step ahead the feature set.
+I'm a bit behind the initial schedule but also a step ahead the feature set.
 In this 3 weeks I've written a [HTTPMiddleware][] for AppFramework which provides the authentication based on url passed credentials like in http://user:pwd@example.org.
 The JSONResponse get